-International Student Services provides an orientation program for new international students prior to start of their academic program at Drew.
+International Student & Scholar Services provides an orientation program for new international students prior to start of their academic program at Drew.
 This program is designed to provide students with helpful information to facilitate a positive transition to life in the U.S and to the University.

 Orientation for students in the College of Liberal Arts occurs prior to Freshmen Orientation so that students have time to get moved in and adjusted to life on campus before the majority of students arrive on “move-in day.”